 - .KEY – contains both private and public key.

 The keytool utility can import only PEM format.
-Certificates types can be converted into each other using openssl.
+Certificate types can be converted into each other using openssl.

 From pem into der: